P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-\item The adjective "right" introduced in \Cref{rkm} comes from the fact that the two axioms \Cref{rkm1} are rewritten equivalently using the right translation maps.
-In fact, giving a right P{\l}onka magma is equivalent to giving a tuple $\bigl(X, \, (r_x)_{x\in X} \bigl)$, consisting of a set $X$ and a family of self-maps $r_x : X \to X$, indexed by the set $X$, such that for any $x$, $y \in X$:
+\item The adjective \emph{right} introduced in Definition \ref{def:rkm} comes from the fact that the two axioms of \eqref{eq:rkm1} can be rewritten equivalently using the right translation maps.
+In fact, defining a right P{\l}onka magma is equivalent to giving a tuple $\bigl(X, \, (r_x)_{x\in X} \bigl)$, consisting of a set $X$ and a family of self-maps $r_x : X \to X$, indexed by the set $X$, such that for any $x$, $y \in X$: